victoria406/victoria406/README.md

 ✨Hello!

 ✨I am currently in my Senior year of undergrad at Montana State University studying Computer Science!
-I am currently enrolled in Computational Theory, Compilers, Software Engineering, Human Computer Interaction, and National Data Security!
-I am especially excited about learning how to build a compiler from scratch this semester as part of my senior capstone.
+I am currently completing a software engineer internship with Lone Peak Precision!
+I am also working towards an AWS certification!

 ✨If you are interested in any of my private repositories, please email me victorialynnew@gmail.com.
 They are private for academic reasons!